cyberoptic-security/wildmail/README.md

 ### SPA

 The front end is written in ReactJS.
-There are two folders in the `wildmail-spa` fodler .
+There are two folders in the `wildmail-spa` folder .
 One with no auth, and one that has auth configured using Cognito and Entra.

 init your local environment and install dependecies `npm install @chakra-ui/react@2 @emotion/react @emotion/styled framer-motion axios react-split react-icons`